Search This Blog

 0 comments

-Q1: Why are models important in software engineering?
-Are they always necessary to follow for developing software?
+Why are models important in software engineering?
+Are they always necessary to follow for developing a software product?

 Models are important tools, but not strict rules.
 They are most useful when the system is complex or multiple stakeholders need a clear shared understanding.
 In simpler cases, over-modeling may waste time.